saunders77/office-js-docs/docs/excel/custom-functions-overview.md

     -   `valueDimensionality`: A `"scalar"` value or `"matrix"` of values, similar to the resultDimensionality property described previously.
 Matrix-type parameters allow the user to select ranges larger than a single cell.

 -   `options`: enables special types of custom functions that are described in more detail later in this article.

-To complete registration of all functions defined using `Excel.Script.customFunctions`, ensure you call `CustomFunctions.addAll()`.

 After registration, custom functions are available in all workbooks (not only the one where the add-in ran initially) for a user.
 The functions are displayed in the autocomplete menu when the user starts typing it.